JolantaMise/BehindTheNameProject/README.md

       4. Click button "Sign In";
       Expected Result: In the Main page table data cell the usser name Vasara will appear.

-*1.2 Sign in using incorrect email adress*
+*1.2 Sign in using incorrect password*

      1. Go to the main page;
      2. Click on Sign In;